Shillingzheng/Gitbook/README.md

 ---
-description: MixPay supports more than 20+ cryptocurrencies and there is no gas fee to pay with Mixin Messenger.
+description: MixPay, Payment for Web3.
 ---

 # Overview

+**MixPay**, Payment for Web3.

-_**MixPay**_ is a crypto payment service platform based on [Mixin Network](https://mixin.one) , founded in Nov, 2021.
+_**MixPay**_ is a crypto payment service platform build on [Mixin Network](https://mixin.one) , founded in Nov, 2021.
 MixPay makes it easy to spend and accept cryptos.

 _**MixPay**_ supports more than 20+ cryptocurrencies and all on-chain crypto wallets. _**Regardless of what crypto payers pay with, payees can choose to accept the cryptos they prefer - MixPay converts them automatically.**_